Smyth County Sheriff's Office

 The Smyth County Sheriff’s Office has five full time school resource officers (SRO) assigned to the local schools

-Tony Powers, Lt. - Marion Elementary, Middle, and High School
+Tony Powers, Captain - Marion Elementary, Middle, and

 and Oak Point Elementary